-To withdraw from an NFT pool, you can either burn your tokens at floor price or sell tokens on the marketplace.
-Burning tokens at floor price will give you the same ROI as the pool from the time you invested.
+To withdraw from a capped pool, you can either burn your tokens at the pool's price or sell tokens on the marketplace.
+Burning tokens at pool price will give you the same ROI as the pool from the time you invested.
 Selling tokens on the marketplace can give you a potentially higher return if the pool's supply cap is reached.

 Pools can trade any token on the Tradegen token list, which is a subset of the Ubeswap token list.

 Pools can interact with Ubeswap, Moola, and Mobius.